Tympanometry

 Understanding Tympanometry

-Tympanometry, also known as acoustic immittance testing, is a non-invasive procedure that measures the movement of the tympanic membrane or eardrum in response to changes in air pressure.
-It provides valuable information about the compliance or flexibility of the middle ear system, which includes the eardrum, ossicles (small bones in the middle ear), and the air-filled space behind the eardrum known as the middle ear cavity.
-By assessing the middle ear function, tympanometry helps in diagnosing conditions such as otitis media (middle ear infection), eustachian tube dysfunction, and other disorders that affect the transmission of sound from the outer to the inner ear.
+Tympanometry, also referred to as acoustic immittance testing, is a non-invasive diagnostic procedure used to evaluate the movement of the tympanic membrane (eardrum) in response to variations in air pressure.
+This technique provides important insights into the compliance, or flexibility, of the middle ear system, which comprises the tympanic membrane, the ossicles (small bones of the middle ear), and the air-filled cavity located behind the eardrum.
+By assessing middle ear function, tympanometry plays a vital role in the diagnosis of conditions such as otitis media, Eustachian tube dysfunction, and other disorders that impair the efficient transmission of sound from the outer ear to the inner ear.

 How Does Tympanometry Work?